mariosar/mariosar.github.io/_posts/2019-10-31-restful-apis.md

 *Back to APIs...*

 So an API or Application Programming Interface is a communication protocol between client and server.
-There is an implicit **contract** that if the client makes an HTTP request to the server in a certain format, it can expect the server to respond in a predictable manner.
+There is an implicit **contract** that if the client makes a request to the server in a certain format, it can expect the server to respond in a predictable manner.

 ## Web APIs